SGA 2020-2021 Cabinet and Senate

 Lastly, each organization holding a charter with the Student Services Office, each Academic Department, and Select Athletes of Carson Newman University shall be required to represent their designated entity at each C-N Parliament Meeting.
 The Parliament shall meet bimonthly.
 The meetings and activities of the Congress shall be conducted, supervised, and overseen by the Secretary of Campus Life in conjunction with the President of the Student Body as well as required attendance from the Student Government Association as a whole.

 Who is a part of SGA and who can hold office in SGA?

 SGA is composed of every regularly enrolled student as defined by the Carson-Newman Catalog.
 All elected and appointed officials of the association shall be full-time students while seeking office and throughout the duration of their term in office.
 Specific eligibility requirements and the duties of each position are described in the association's Charter and By-laws.
-Copies of these documents are available to any student upon request in the Student Government Office, Student Activities Office and the Student Affairs Office.
+Copies of these documents are available to any student upon request in the Student Government Office, Student Activities Office and the Student Services Office.

 For more details on SGA's structure and function please view links below.

 Follow us on Facebook; Carson-Newman Student Government Association (SGA) and

 Instagram @sga.cn for news, updates, and opportunities to get involved.